A Millennials Guide To Investing In Your 20s

 A lot of people including millennials are scared of the stock market.
 There is an inherent fear around investing because of the financial crisis of 2007-2009, and more recently, Brexit.
-Older generations felt the sting, losing thousands of dollars in a relatively short period of time, but what they don’t tell you is that the recovery of the stock market happened almost as quickly as the collapse.

-According to Credit Suisse, For 112 years, stock markets in developed countries on average delivered an annualized rate of return of 8.5%.
+According to Credit Suisse, for 112 years, stock markets in developed countries on average delivered an annualized rate of return of 8.5%.
 While many people can fret over the risks associated with the stock market, the numbers don’t lie.
 Investing in the stock market yields higher returns and ensures that your hard-earned cash is working efficiently and effectively for you.

 Investing early can seem scary.
 The stock market is vast, and the financial jargon can be intimidating.
 However, doing so will ensure you profit from compounding your returns, meaning you will start to earn more gains and dividends on the money you’ve already earned from the stock market.
 This compound effect is huge over the course of many decades, and getting started in your twenties locks in the possibility that you will enjoy those returns.